samullman/samullman/README.md

 ## Sam Ullman
 We're taking back over.
 Power to the people.
 Institutions are telling us how to think, read, eat, sleep, marry, and live and I think individuals do a better job themselves.
-My mission is to empower people to stand up for themselves.
+My mission is to empower people to stand up for themselves and others.
+We're in this together.
+Let's stand together.

+I have been developing websites for over 5 years.
+I currently use Svelte/SvelteKit for building apps.
+I've used React/Next.js and React/Gatsby.
+[Get in touch](mailto:samullman@gmail.com) about building technology with any of these things.

 ## Find me online